 In this sense, the system has been defined as 'self-organizing'.

-Produced in collaboration with Dr. Timo Honkela, Media Lab, University
+Commissioned by Boris Tissot at the Centre Pompidou, Paris.
+The project was realized in collaboration with Dr. Timo Honkela, Media Lab, University

 of Art and Design Helsinki, (Kohonen self-organizing neural-net